khan-ayanama/Course104-React/Lectures/Tutorial-11/Notes.md

 1. `Identify the Shared State:`

     Determine which components need to share the same state.
 If multiple components need access to the same data or need to modify the same data, it's a good candidate for lifting the state up.

-2.`Move the State to a Common Ancestor:`
+2. `Move the State to a Common Ancestor:`

     Identify the common ancestor (parent) component of the components that need access to the state.
 Move the state and the functions to update that state to the parent component.

 3. `Pass State and Callback Functions as Props:`

     Pass the state data and the functions to update the state down to the child components as props.
 This allows child components to read the state and update it indirectly through the functions passed as props.

 4. `Handle State Changes in the Parent Component:`

     In the parent component, define functions to handle state changes.
 Pass these functions as props to the child components.
 When a child component needs to update the shared state, it calls the function passed from the parent.

 Here's an example to illustrate lifting state up in React: